Sweets & Dessert

 Instructions

-• Preheat oven to 350 degrees Fahrenheit and line 3 baking sheets with parchment paper.
+• Preheat oven to 350°F and line 3 baking sheets with parchment paper.

-• In a large bowl, cream butter, sugar, and brown sugar together with an electric mixer for 1-2 minutes until light and fluffy.
+• In a large bowl, cream the butter, sugar, and brown sugar together with an electric mixer on medium speed for 1-2 minutes, until light and fluffy.

 1/2 cup unsalted butter, 1/2 cup sugar, 1/2 cup brown sugar